PortableApps64/PortableApps-ForMacOS64/README.md

 &#160;&#160; Website: https://CocoaDialog.com/<br/>

 So Apps/DMG bundled with old CocoaDialog cannot run on 64bit-only macOSX (Catalina/...)<br/>
-And apps built/wrapped with older Platypus also cannot run in 64bit-only macOSX,<br/>
+And app⒮ built/wrapped with older Platypus also cannot run in 64bit-only macOSX,<br/>
 as old Platypus was not fully 64bit compatible.<br/>

 So we must change existing dialog (a program to assist interaction<br/>